AlpaslanYilmaz-EEG/NeuroCogEEG/docs/DECISIONS.md

 Reason:
 The project owner is not expected to manually inspect every line of generated code.
 Reliability must be maintained through small, repeatable validation steps.
+---

+## Decision 015

+TMT1 and TMT2 will be treated as variants of the same TMT experiment.

+Reason:
+TMT1 and TMT2 share the same general task structure and analysis logic, but represent different task variants.
+Therefore, they should not be modeled as separate experiments and should not replace the group structure.

+The resulting output will contain an additional `tmt_variant` column with values such as `tmt1` and `tmt2`.